mmanos/laravel-taggable/README.md

 #### Syncing Custom Attributes

-Sometimes you will want to have some of the same fields in your content table synced to the taggable-table records.
-This will allow you to filter and sort by these attributes when querying the taggable-table.
-Luckily this system will automatically sync any fields you define to the taggable-table records any time there are changes.
+Sometimes you will want to have some of the same fields in your content table synced to the taggable table records.
+This will allow you to filter and sort by these attributes when querying the taggable table.
+Luckily this system will automatically sync any fields you define to the taggable table records any time there are changes.

-To get started, **modify the taggable-table migration file** to include your additional fields.
+To get started, **modify the taggable migration file** to include your additional fields.

 Then, tell your model which fields it needs to sync: